-Embury offers certain degree, diploma and higher certificate programmes in teaching through distance learning, which means you can study to become a teacher – or to improve your teaching qualifications – from wherever you live in South Africa.
+Embury offers certain degree, diploma and higher certificate programmes in teaching through distance learning, which means you can study to become a teacher – or to improve your teaching qualifications – from wherever you live in Namibia.

 Distance learning is any type of study where you do not physically attend lectures or tutorials.
 So as its name says, you study at a distance from the institution or company where you are enrolled as a student.
 Another name for distance learning is correspondence learning, only distance learning uses digital technologies like live-streamed lectures in addition to traditional post to interact with students and provide them with learning content.
 You might like to think of distance learning as the 21st-century version of correspondence learning – a new model for a new age!